 Humans evolved as a species that walks, runs, climbs trees and hills, and uses a variety of muscles all the time.
 Now people use elevators and escalators instead of stairs, drive instead of walk, use dishwashers and washing machines instead of washing dishes and clothes by hand, buy food instead of growing it, and hire people to do even minor repair work around the house instead of fixing things ourselves.

 Every muscle of the body needs to be used frequently because muscles grow and maintain or gain strength only in response to being challenged.
 Climbing six flights of stairs rapidly can cause leg pain, especially if you haven’t done it in a long time.
 That pain is evidence of minor injury to your muscles.
 In the presence of sufficient amounts of proteins, muscle injury leads to the activation of “muscle satellite cells” and, eventually, to muscle growth.
 Muscles can be slightly injured and rebuilt by doing simple everyday tasks that are challenging.
-Of course, a minor injury can turn into a major injury if the burden in weight-bearing exercise is too high or if you keep re-injuring already inflamed muscle or cartilage.
+Of course, a minor injury can turn into a major injury if the burden of weight-bearing exercise is too high or if you keep re-injuring already inflamed muscle or cartilage.
 Muscle training must be balanced to avoid both acute injuries and the slow, chronic damage that comes with ignoring pain and continuing to put stress on an injured joint.

 One can do resistance training every day.
 There are over 600 muscles in the human body and it would be impossible to train them all in one session. … Resistance exercises can use either your own body weight, free weights, machines, or rubber bands as long as you use them with the right intensity and frequency.
 Research has proven that resistance band exercises grow your muscles and tone them at the same time.
 Toning your muscles is simply the process of losing body fat so that muscles appear on the surface of your skin.
 By incorporating a high-intensity approach has been shown to burn fat, and the constant muscular tension the band demands means you‘ll also get a good muscular pump, which is important for making new muscle tissue grow.